Fairlie–Poplar, Atlanta

-The Fairlie–Poplar Historic District is part of the central business district in downtown Atlanta.
+The Fairlie–Poplar Historic District is part of the central business district in downtown Atlanta, Georgia.
 It is named for the two streets that cross at its center, northeast-only Fairlie and southeast-only Poplar.
 Fairlie–Poplar is immediately north of Five Points, the definitive center point and longtime commercial heart of Atlanta.
 It is roughly bounded on the southwest by Marietta Street, on the southeast by Peachtree Street or Park Place, on the northeast by Luckie Street or Williams Street, and on the northwest by Cone Street or Spring Street.
 It has smaller city blocks than the rest of the city (about half by half), and the streets run at a 40° diagonal.

 Fairlie–Poplar contains many commercial and office buildings from the late 19th and early 20th centuries.
 Local interpretations of prevailing national architectural styles, including Chicago, Renaissance revival, neoclassical, commercial, art deco, Georgian revival, and Victorian styles, are found here.
 The buildings of the district also represent the shift in building technology from load-bearing masonry and timber walls to steel and concrete framing.
-Individual buildings listed in the National Register of Historic Places that lie within the Fairlie–Poplar Historic District include the Flatiron Building, Rhodes-Haverty Building, the Empire/C&S Building, the Healey Building, the Prudential/W.D.
+Individual buildings listed in the National Register of Historic Places that lie within the Fairlie–Poplar Historic District include the Flatiron Building, the Empire/C&S Building, the Healey Building, the Prudential/W.D.
 Grant Building, the Retail Credit Company Home Office Building, the Elbert P. Tuttle United States Court of Appeals Building.

 History

-Fairlie–Poplar developed during the late 19th century, when Atlanta emerged as the commercial center of Georgia and the Southeast.
+Fairlie–Poplar was developed during the late 19th century, when Atlanta emerged as the commercial center of Georgia and the Southeast.
 At the time, the area was promoted as "Atlanta's new modern fireproof business district".
 It constituted a major northward expansion of Atlanta's post-Civil War business district, which was largely concentrated along Peachtree and Alabama Street (now Underground Atlanta) and along Marietta Street.
 The new business district contained a wide variety of wholesale and retail operations, which marketed a broad spectrum of consumer goods and services.
 Public agencies and many of Atlanta's business offices were also located there.

 Building materials included brick, stone, cast iron, wood, pressed metal, glazed terra-cotta, and plate glass.
 The buildings in the district range in height from two to 16 stories, the taller ones constructed with concrete or steel frames, while the smaller buildings were built with load-bearing masonry and timber structural systems.